 A report from Heylion found that tap water contamination, particularly from arsenic, has been linked to 100,000 cancer cases in the United States.

-Contaminants can be more harmful to certain groups of people, especially those with weakened immune systems and chronic illnesses.
+Contaminants can be more harmful to certain groups of people, especially those with weakened immune systems and chronic illnesses, such as:

 Tap water in the United States is generally safe.
 Most municipalities have little to no contaminants and have up-to-date water infrastructure.
 Other cities and rural areas especially have unsafe and lacking infrastructure to treat contaminated water.